Lyna555/Audio-Bot/README.md

-# 🤖 **Fahla Audio Bot**
+# 🤖 **Islamic Audio Bot**

-Fahla Audio Bot is an islamic Telegram userbot that allows users to play any audio in Telegram group voice chats using the **PyTgCalls** library.
+Islamic Audio Bot is an islamic Telegram userbot that allows users to play any audio in Telegram group voice chats using the **PyTgCalls** library.

 ## ⚙️ **Features**